ajrosen/icalPal/README.md

 The document will also include a number of [RDoc::Markup::Verbatim](https://ruby-doc.org/stdlib-2.6.10/libdoc/rdoc/rdoc/RDoc/Markup/Verbatim.html) items.
-The are not included in the output, but are used to pass information about the item and property to the default formatter.
+They are not included in the output, but are used to pass information about the item and property to the default formatter.